alterationx10/alterationx10/blog/2022-03-09/smooth-operator.md

   }
 ```

+:heart_eyes: A thing ouf beauty!
 Now we can just make a simple ZIO program to call our new service, and call it a day!

 ```scala
 val simpleProgram: ZIO[Has[SQLService], Nothing, Unit] =